 Add View Setup and Configuration permission to the permission set

-The permission set used for CE integration with Salesforce must have View Setup and Configuration enabled so that CE can verify permissions.
+The permission set used for AIE integration with Salesforce must have View Setup and Configuration enabled so that AIE can verify permissions.

 On the page for the permission set, scroll to the bottom and select System Permissions.